 General Anesthesia is used to cause a patient to become unconscious during the procedure while local anesthesia is used to numb a small area of the body where the procedure is being performed via an injection of medication.

 Regional anesthesia is very similar to local anesthesia where an injection of medication is used to numb a part of the body, but regional anesthesia different from local anesthesia concerns a larger part of the body, such as from the waist down.

 Common Anesthesia Malpractice Cases

 - Aspiration: The standard of care requires the anesthesiologist to minimize the risks of aspiration.
 In a patient at risk for aspiration, extreme care must be taken with the induction and intubation.
 A rapid sequence induction must be performed using cricoid pressure and with suction readily available.
-They key is to protect the airway or at least minimize the time that there is an unprotected airway.
-So the doctors have to watch out for aspiration and then deal with it quickly when it does occur.
+The key is to protect the airway or at least minimize the time that there is an unprotected airway.
+So the doctors have to watch out for aspiration and then deal with it quickly when it occurs.

 - Premature extubation: The greatest postoperative risk to patients is premature extubation, particularly if the patient is overweight.
 The cardinal rule is not to lose the patency of the airway.
-Reintubation is not always easy.
+Re-intubation is not always easy.